The Future of Genomic Medicine

 During the record-breaking sprint to develop mRNA COVID-19 vaccines, developers faced a key challenge: they needed a drug delivery system that would enable the messenger RNA, or mRNA, to get into cells in the body.
 Fortunately, this was not the first time this challenge had been encountered, because the delivery of RNA or DNA to cells to prevent or treat disease at its genetic root cause has been under development for decades, and the success of the COVID-19 vaccine is the tip of the iceberg for genetic medicine.

-Prior to a year or so ago, lipid nanoparticles were relatively unknown, despite the decades of effort by many researchers to demonstrate their value as drug delivery systems.
+This long-term research embodies the characteristics of HIBAR research as it deeply integrates both the discovery-oriented goal of developing a deeper understanding of nanoscale physics and the chemistry of drug encapsulation and delivery and the societal impact goal of treating disease at its genetic root cause.
+The work has been co-led by academic researchers and leaders in the biotechnology industry, who played key roles in helping to guide this success, as well as within the academic community.
 As a result of the demonstrated success of the COVID-19 vaccine, lipid nanoparticle–RNA drugs are now poised to cause a revolution in medicine, because of their ability to deliver precision gene therapy drugs to treat a wide range of diseases, and to enable vaccines for many other infectious diseases.